AdobeDocs/experience-manager-learn.en/help/cloud-service/accessing/adobe-ims-user-groups.md

 ---
 title: Adobe IMS user groups and AEM
 description:  Adobe IMS user groups establish logical sets of users that are exposed to AEM, where they can be leveraged to define fine-tune permissions to AEM users.
-feature: Users and Groups
-topics: authentication
 version: cloud-service
-activity: setup
-audience: administrator
-doc-type: feature video
-kt: 4999
-thumbnail: 39150.jpg
 topic: Administration, Security
+feature: User and Groups
 role: Admin
 level: Beginner
+kt: 4999
+thumbnail: 39150.jpg
 ---

 # Adobe IMS user groups